 Vitamins and Herbs

 Digestive aids for dogs come in various shapes, sizes, and varieties and it doesn’t stop here.
 In addition to the probiotics, prebiotics, and enzymes that are normally revered for digestive support, vitamins play an important role.
 Dog digestive aids in the form of vitamins can come from foods such as those which are found in dog dry foods and canned, additional supplements, or be given in liquid form depending on your preferences and whether or not your dog is ingesting them without issues.
 Vitamins are very crucial as they serve as digestive co-factors in a dog’s diet.
 These co-factors are required for enzymes to function properly.
-One important vitamin to consider is the B12 which aids greatly in digestion.
+One important vitamin to consider is the B12 which aids digestion.

 If your dog’s diet is not providing a sufficient amount of nutritional value then it’s up to you to administer vitamins so that they can benefit greatly from these supplements.
 These can be in the form of a multi-vitamin as most of the vital elements are produced in one serving.
 It’s rather difficult to fulfill all your dog’s micronutrient needs, in this way, a multivitamin can serve to fill the void.
 Moreover, another great idea is to look around for herbal remedies.
 Herbal supplements are more natural and provide an easier transit in your dog’s digestive system as they are less aggressive.

 Top 5 Best Digestive Aids for Dogs

 For dogs to have a healthy digestive system, their diet should contain highly digestible nutrients, minerals, vitamins, and trace elements.
 Because it is hard for most dog owners to provide everything a dog needs from their diet, using digestive aids makes sense.
 However, just like dog food manufacturers, supplement brands tend to overpromise and underdeliver.